Susil Premajayantha

-Achchige Don Susil Premajayantha (born 10 January 1955) is a Sri Lankan politician, Cabinet Minister and a member of the Parliament of Sri Lanka.
+Achchige Don Susil Premajayantha (born 10 January 1955) is a Sri Lankan politician, former cabinet minister and a member of the Parliament of Sri Lanka.

 Education

 Premajayantha received his primary and secondary education at St. John's College, Nugegoda.
 After that he attended the University of Colombo and received a Bachelor of Laws in 1982 and became an Attorney at Law in 1984.
 Later on in 2004 he also gained a Masters in Public Administration from the University of Sri Jayewardenepura.

 Political career

 Premajayantha began his political career in 1991 being elected as the Deputy Chairman of Sri Jayewardenepura Kotte Urban Council.
 In 1993 he was elected to the Western Provincial Council and was elected Chief Minister in 1995.

 In 2000 he entered parliament for the first time from Gampaha District and became the Minister of Education.

 Even though the People's Alliance was defeated in the 2001 general elections, Premajayantha was elected back into the Parliament from Colombo District and held his seat in subsequent elections.